MasterSacquet/SHIA/README.md

 - Follow an object with its gaze
 - Perform some pre-rendered animations (downloaded from Mixamo)
 - Do basic lip animation mixed with facial expressions
+- Receive MediaPipe's blendshapes from a WebSocket and play them on the agent

 The project is quite light and straightforward.
 It does not compete with other exising agent plaforms such as [Greta](https://github.com/isir/greta), Marc or [VHTK](https://vhtoolkit.ict.usc.edu/) but can be a good playground to manipulate an interactive character.

-# The DialogManager

-> ## The original button-based dialog manager (deprecated)
->
-> The big part of this project was its DialogManager.
-You can follow the existing dialog examples to understand how it works in the zip folder.
->
-> A dialog is represented by both a JSON file, listing questions and possible answers, and a C# class inheriting from the Chatbot class, which can be used to add computational logic to the dialog.
->
-> During the dialog, the DialogManager is retrieving the possible answers of a question for adding the corresponding buttons to the interface.
->
-> The DialogManager expects to find pre-recorded audio files in the Resources folder (with file names corresponding to questions' id) in order to produce the agent's audio responses.
-> However, it is also possible to use OpenMary as well for real-time text-to-speech.

 ## The real-time voice (LLM and Whisper) dialog manager
-Now, MikeTPA 2.0 uses a LLMDialogManager class which is implemented to serve as a demo for integrating modern AI solutions for Speech-To-Text and LLMs.
-This class uses Macoron plugin [WHISPER.Unity](https://github.com/Macoron/whisper.unity).
+Now, MikeTPA 2.0 uses a AvaturnLLMDialogManager class which is implemented to serve as a demo for integrating modern AI solutions for Speech-To-Text and LLMs.
+On Windows, it uses by default the Windows Speech API but it can use Macoron plugin [WHISPER.Unity](https://github.com/Macoron/whisper.unity) as well.
 The resulting dialog can be quite slow and imprecise, depending on you connection and the size of the LLM you are using, but it can be used as a starting point to integrate online, more precise and faster solutions.
 Please note that the model for the Whisper plugin is not distributed here and should be retrieved by following Macoron's instructions on his respective repositories.

 # Credits

-Original 3D Model from [Mike Alger](https://mikealger.com/portfolio/avatar#top), prerendered animations from [Mixamo](https://www.mixamo.com)
+Original 3D Model from [Mike Alger](https://mikealger.com/portfolio/avatar#top), prerendered animations from [Mixamo](https://www.mixamo.com), current 3D models from Avaturn.

 Thanks to Julien Saunier for the OpenMary integration.

+If you use Mike the PA in one of your projects, citing this repository is appreciated.

+Copyright.
+Brian Ravenet